WiestL/Spotify/README.md

 - **Steps Taken**:
   - Developed comprehensive error handling mechanisms to gracefully handle HTTP errors, parsing errors, and authentication failures.
   - Categorized errors based on severity and implemented appropriate error messages or actions for each category.
-- **Resolution**: Successfully implemented comprehensive error handling strategies to ensure smooth user experience and mitigate potential issues.
+- **Resolution**: Successfully implemented comprehensive error handling strategies to ensure a smooth user experience and mitigate potential issues.

 ### Issue 8: Debugging and Troubleshooting
 - **Description**: Engaged in debugging and troubleshooting activities to identify and resolve issues encountered during development.